jadilorenzo/obsidian-writing/Let There Be Light.md

 These people were energized by hard work that they loved.

 But was Aaron Jackson's joy unique in my experience?
 No.
-Unlike many homeschool students, nearly all my teachers have been interesting and ener For a long time, I assumed
+Unlike many homeschool students, nearly all my teachers and mentors have been interesting and energetic.
+For a long time, I assumed these traits were dual eccentricities.
-But then I discovered
+But then I discovered these people were the same in one key way: they were energized by hard work that they loved.

 But I began to notice a third trait common to these passionate people, they worked hard.
 In fact, they were most energized when working their hardest.